 Imagery is a really subconscious area and the images that you choose definitely have an impact on your readers’ responses.
 Testing different types of images is always a good way to see what content your readers are attracted to and engage with the most.
 Try testing differences such as image size, people vs non-people, bold or pale colour palettes and humour.

 Once a subscriber has opened your email, it’s essential to have an effective call-to-action (CTA) so they take the intended next step.
-Often, people limit CTA usage to simply changing the button or text colour, but there’s actually a lot more that you can test to improve your click through rates.
+Often, people limit CTA usage to simply changing the button or text colour, but there’s actually a lot more than you can test to improve your click-through rates.

 2- Images: Experiment using image CTA’s instead of just a button with text.
 Images are likely to attract more people and may encourage them to click through.

 3- Wording: Experiment with changing up the text on your CTAs.
 “BUY NOW” may work for some communication, but for prospects who aren’t at that stage of the buyer’s journey, you may have more luck with “BROWSE MORE”.
 Your audience can tell you what works best for them, and the stats will show this after you send the email.

 Now that you know the right way to split test email campaigns, it can be an effective strategy to help you win more opens, clicks, leads, and ultimately sales.